-Albania: The costs of failed energy projects28.
-April 2017. / SEE Energy News
+Albania: The costs of failed energy projects, SEE Energy News

 The Albanian Government settles the debt of EUR 130 million invested in the construction of a combined cycle power plant Valona (Vlorës) which was never put into operation due to faults in the process of construction.
 In addition, it has started to repay the loan of EUR 35 million, including interest, for the construction of interconnection Albania – Kosovo.

 The construction of Valona power plant amounted to USD 129 million.
 Thermal power plant was supposed to cover 8% of domestic electricity consumption, and the restart of the project is uncertain for now, taking into consideration high costs.
 Even when the power plant was put into trial operation in 2012, the price of one kWh was 21 Albanian lek (EUR 0.16), which is three times more than the retail price of electricity for households and twice as much compared to the import price during this period.